ShredSecurity/.github/profile/README.md

 ## About Us

-We provide high quality security audits for blockchain and DeFi protocols across different chains.
+Shred Security provides high quality security audits for blockchain and DeFi protocols across different chains.
 Our audits consistently uncover high-impact vulnerabilities missed by others, backed by a proven track record of top competition placements and security partnerships with leading protocols.

 ### Specializations